The best solar lights in 2026, as tested by our reviews experts

 - How we tested

-In every review we award the outstanding products our coveted Best Buy award.
+In every review, we award the outstanding products our coveted Best Buy award.
 To see these and the others we recommend, browse our pick of the best solar lights below:

-Best solar lights in 2024
+Best Buy solar lights

 4lite Antheia outdoor LED solar-powered decorative bollard/spike light with PIR sensor